ibm-cloud-docs/containers/cs_clusters.md

 1. Make sure that you complete the prerequisites to [prepare your account](#cluster_prepare) and decide on your [cluster setup](#prepare_cluster_level).
 2. [Create a Virtual Private Cloud (VPC) on generation 2 compute](https://cloud.ibm.com/vpc/provision/vpc){: external} with a subnet that is located in the VPC zone where you want to create the cluster.
-    * During the VPC creation, you can create one subnet only.
+    * During the VPC creation, three subnets are created by default.
 Subnets are specific to a zone.
 If you want to create a multizone cluster, create the subnet in one of the multizone-capable zones that you want to use.
 Later, you manually create the subnets for the remaining zones that you want to include in your cluster.<p class="important">Do not delete the subnets that you attach to your cluster during cluster creation or when you add worker nodes in a zone.
 If you delete a VPC subnet that your cluster used, any load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.</p>
     * If worker nodes must access public endpoints, attach a public gateway to each subnet.
     * If you require access to classic infrastructure resources, you must follow the steps in [Creating VPC subnets for classic access](/docs/containers?topic=containers-vpc-subnets#ca_subnet_ui) to create a classic access VPC and VPC subnets without the automatic default address prefixes.
     * For more information, see [Creating a VPC using the IBM Cloud console](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console) and [Overview of VPC networking in {{site.data.keyword.containerlong_notm}}: Subnets](/docs/containers?topic=containers-vpc-subnets#vpc_basics_subnets).